aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/Scorpion.md

 While the DoDamage call features a `Pierce` property, the move ends up doing an incorrect version of the `Poison` or `Sleep` property logic due to the [single property shortcoming](../../Damage%20pipeline/Known%20design%20issues.md#it-is-impossible-to-call-dodamage-using-multiple-attackproperty).
 Here are the differences:

 - On FRAMEONE, regular blocking will incorrectly prevent the condition from being inflicted which doesn't happen normally
+- When inflicting either conditions, the resistance check is off by one.
+See the [StatusEffect](../../Actors%20states/Conditions%20methods/StatusEffect.md) documentation for details
 - When inflicting `Poison`, the `PoisonTouch` [medal](../../../Enums%20and%20IDs/Medal.md) won't work despite the attack being physical
 - When inflicting `Sleep`, the amount of turns to inflict is 2 instead of 3 even if the target didn't already had the condition
 - When inflicting `Poison` and the target had the `Sleep` condition without a `HeavySleeper` [medal](../../../Enums%20and%20IDs/Medal.md), its `Sleep` condition is not removed when it otherwise would have been.
 NOTE: in practice, nothing changes because the DoDamage 1 call will remove the `Sleep` condition anyway